Bell Seong

 Housing and Urbanism

 Michael Bell has focused on housing and urbanization over a period of more than 25 years.
 Bell has sought to bring innovation to housing and to open new paths for affordability and design in projects for Houston, Texas and New York City; and with Seong for sites in Tampa, Florida and in new prototypes developed with industry partners in Silicon Valley.
+Bell and Seong have been commissioned for housing design and research by the Museum of Modern Art and Bell's earlier Fifth Ward - Houston-based work was included in MoMA's "Un-Private House" exhibition.

-Simultaneous City: Foreclosed: Rehousing the American Dream
+Foreclosed: Rehousing the American Dream

 Commissioned by The Museum of Modern Art

-Michael Bell, Eunjeong Seong, Visible Weather
+Michael Bell, Eunjeong Seong, Bell-Seong Architecture / Visible Weather

 "12 hours in 7 minutes 7 seconds"